DylanKojiCheslin/twilioVideoChatMeteorExample/README.md

 enter a room number and hit enter
 allow video camera access in you browser if necessary
 make a new incognito window localhost:3000 on it
-type the same room number and hit enter video chat with your other browser instance then click the "end call" button when your done
+type the same room number and hit enter
+video chat with your other browser instance
+mute/unmute
+then click the "end call" button